 I was an only child, born in the middle of the Depression, in 1935.
 My mother was 19, my father 31, when they were married.
 He was alcoholic and the son of an alcoholic.
-When I was life -- way into the night as long as anyone came. eight, my mother died suddenly of a massive heart Love radiated from this man in the pulpit and attack.
+When I was eight, my mother died suddenly of a massive heart attack.

-mother, my grandmother.
+Then I lived with my father and his 80-year old mother, my grandmother.
 I resented her.
 My father was often absent drinking.
 One time in my early teens when he came home in the middle of the night, I physically and verbally abused him and disowned him as my father.
 Resentment had moved to expressed rage.

 us into masturbation.
-The habit took root with a weekend, I was finishing my third hour in a porno vengeance.
-Not the ordinary developmental thing, Repeated masturbation, with the added excitement of risking discovery in the classroom.
+The habit took root with a vengeance.
+Not the ordinary developmental thing.
+Repeated masturbation, with the added excitement of risking discovery in the classroom.
 My outlet for rage, pain and loneliness was now in place.